bitcoincashorg/bitcoincash.org/spec/op_endian_reverse.md

 * Covenants and looping scripts usually take the script code of the preimage [9] as input, which means every operation counts twice: Once for the stack item containing the script code, and once for the P2SH script stack item [10].
 For a conversion to 8-byte big-endian, this would save 32 bytes per conversion, and if there's, say, three of those conversions in a script, it would already amount to 96 bytes - a non-trivial number of bytes for a transaction.
 * The cognitive load of developing scripts using the larger snippet above is increased unnecessarily.
 Developing scripts, by hand or by using tools such as macros or Spedn, already puts a lot of cognitive load on developers, and errors can be devastating to the community.
 A prominent example of such a failure is the contentious hard-fork on the Ethereum blockchain that was caused by a bug in The DAO smart contract.
 * The first version assumes that Script uses 32-bit numbers, however, once integers with larger width are implemented, the script gets linearly longer (4 bytes/byte) with each additional byte.
 For 256-bit numbers, it would require a whopping 124 bytes (93 operations and 31 pushdata) to convert to big-endian.
 As the opcode limit currently is 201, that wouldn't leave much room for other operations.
-In contrast, `<N> OP_NUM2BIN OP_BSWAP` always encodes integers as N-byte big-endian number, with a constant script size independent of N.
+In contrast, `<N> OP_NUM2BIN OP_ENDIAN_REVERSE` always encodes integers as N-byte big-endian number, with a constant script size independent of N.

-Also, suppose an oracle returns an ordered list of 1-byte items (e.g. indices), however, if the script requires the bytes to be in the reversed order, then OP_BSWAP would allow to do this trivially.
+Also, suppose an oracle returns an ordered list of 1-byte items (e.g. indices), however, if the script requires the bytes to be in the reversed order, then OP_ENDIAN_REVERSE would allow to do this trivially.

 ### A Note On Signs

 For unsigned integers, the behavior is always the expected one: the number will be encoded as unsigned big-endian integer.
 However, as integers in Script are encoded rather curiously, signed integers might result in unexpected behavior:

-`-1 4 OP_NUM2BIN OP_BSWAP -> {0x80, 0x00, 0x00, 0x01}`
+`-1 4 OP_NUM2BIN OP_ENDIAN_REVERSE -> {0x80, 0x00, 0x00, 0x01}`

 Here, the sign bit is the first bit of the resulting stackitem.
 Usually, negative numbers are encoded in two's complement, and the number should be `{0xff, 0xff, 0xff, 0xff}`.
 However, as long as developers are aware of this quite Script specific encoding, there's no issue at hand.

-OP_BSWAP Specification
+OP_ENDIAN_REVERSE Specification
 -----------------------------

 This specification uses the same syntax for the stack/stackitems as [11].

 ### Semantics

-`a OP_BSWAP -> b`.
+`a OP_ENDIAN_REVERSE -> b`.

-OP_BSWAP fails immediately if the stack is empty.
+OP_ENDIAN_REVERSE fails immediately if the stack is empty.

 Otherwise, the top stack item is removed from the stack, and a byte-reversed version is pushed onto the stack.

 Examples:

-* `{} OP_BSWAP -> {}`
+* `{} OP_ENDIAN_REVERSE -> {}`
-* `{0x01} OP_BSWAP -> {0x01}`
+* `{0x01} OP_ENDIAN_REVERSE -> {0x01}`
-* `{0x01, 0x02, 0x03, 0x04} OP_BSWAP -> {0x04, 0x03, 0x02, 0x01}`
+* `{0x01, 0x02, 0x03, 0x04} OP_ENDIAN_REVERSE -> {0x04, 0x03, 0x02, 0x01}`

 ### Opcode Number

-OP_BSWAP proposes to use the previously unused opcode with number 188 (0xbc in hex encoding), which comes after the most recently added opcode, `OP_CHECKDATASIGVERIFY`.
+OP_ENDIAN_REVERSE proposes to use the previously unused opcode with number 188 (0xbc in hex encoding), which comes after the most recently added opcode, `OP_CHECKDATASIGVERIFY`.

 ### Name

 In a previous proposal, this opcode has been named `OP_REVERSE`.
-A more technically accurate term is `OP_BSWAP`, which is commonly used for reversing the byteorder of integers [14] [15], therefore it is the prefered choice.
+After that, it has been renamed to `OP_BSWAP`, as that is a more technically accurate term, which is commonly used for reversing the byteorder of integers [14] [15].
+However, after some more consideration, it has been renamed to `OP_ENDIAN_REVERSE` following Boost‘s nomenclature [16].
+This is because `OP_BSWAP` is lexically very similar to the already existing `OP_SWAP` and would make Script harder to read.
+Also, while the technical term for the instruction is indeed `bswap`, it isn‘t well known for developers of higher level languages and could thus spark confusion that would be avoided by using the name `OP_ENDIAN_REVERSE`, which is more self-descriptive.

 ### Activation